concrete5cojp/c5_core_override_check/readme.md

 You need to upload this shell script to the server and run it directory from server (Or download the file to run locally)

+## Concept and Purpose.

+Usually, you are NOT supposed to modify anything underneath of `/concrete` directory by design.

+However, sometime you have to, or somebody else did.

+This becomes critical at the time of upgrade and when you take over the project some someone else.

+I made this shell script to check to make sure if anybody else didn't override the core.

 ## How it works

 - It copies the concrete directory from web server to working directory